Syncano/syncano-node/docs/docs/project/hosting.md

       - <socket_name>/<specific_endpoint>
 ```

-For simple description how socket mapping works let's assume that we have books-library socket with 3 endpoints
+For simple description how Socket mapping works let's assume that we have books-library socket with 3 endpoints

 ``` yaml
 #  syncano/books-library/syncano.yaml